Hey there sweet Mama,

 I know we have never met.
 In fact, you don’t know much about me unless you have read my “about me” section, and honestly, I probably know little to nothing about you.
 But if you are a mother, I’m going to guess that Mother’s Day is a time of celebration for you.
 You wake up to burnt toast ready for you to eat in bed.
 There are flowers picked from the yard lying next to your pillow.
 You open the gifts handcrafted with love and read cards made by tiny hands and broken crayons.
 It’s a great day for you!
 As it should be!
 You should be celebrated for all the sacrifices you make for your family.
 You should be recognized and applauded for all of your hard work.
 Because being a mother?
 It’s not easy or always fun.

 But in the midst of your celebration this Sunday, can you do me a favor?
 Can you also remember and acknowledge her?
 She is the one hiding in the back of the church.
 Last pew.
 Staring at her feet with tissues in hand.
 She is also the one with tears in her eyes as she passes by the flowers, the Hallmark greeting cards, and the eye-catching #1 Mom necklaces.
-Because, you see, for her, Mother’s Day is not a time of joy, but rather heartache.
-It’s not a time in which she is remembered, but often forgotten.
+Because, you see, for her, Mother’s Day is not a time of joy but rather a day of heartache.
+It’s not a time in which she is remembered but often forgotten.
 And it’s also a time when she feels alone.
 Painstakingly different.
 And less of a woman.
-It’s not by choice that she has chosen to not be a mother, but instead it has happened by force.
-The disease of infertility that affects the reproductive organs and destroys the dreams of 1 in 8 couples has caused her to feel this way.
+It’s not by choice that she has chosen not to be a mother, but instead, it has happened by force.
+The disease of infertility that affects the reproductive organs and destroys 1 in 8 couples’ dreams has caused her to feel this way.

-It’s hard imagining these horrific moments, isn’t it?
+It’s hard imagining these horrific moments.
 And no one wants to.
 No one wants this type of pain for even a second.
-But for some women, it is their reality that often paralyzes them with worry as they fear of never being able to experience motherhood.
-It is their reality that keeps them feeling alone and set apart; always on the outside looking in while attending baby showers and other social gatherings.
-It is their reality that makes being able to get out of bed and attend a church service on the second Sunday in May, an unbearable and painful and tearful struggle.
+But for some women, it is their reality that often paralyzes them with worry as they fear never being able to experience motherhood.
+Their reality keeps them feeling alone and set apart, always on the outside looking in while attending baby showers and other social gatherings.
+Their reality makes being able to get out of bed and attend a church service on the second Sunday in May an unbearable and painful, and tearful struggle.

-Because for this particular holiday, those who only see a negative pregnancy test, or who have suffered a miscarriage, a still birth, or experienced an unsuccessful adoption, their fears, worries, and painful emotions are magnified and intensified.
-Every Mother’s Day commercial they see, greeting card they pass by, or baby giggle they hear reminds them of what they are not, but so desperately want to become.
+Because for this particular holiday, those who only see a negative pregnancy test, or who have suffered a miscarriage, a stillbirth, or experienced an unsuccessful adoption, their fears, worries, and painful emotions are magnified and intensified.
+Every Mother’s Day commercial they see, the greeting card they pass by, or baby giggle they hear reminds them of what they are not but so desperately want to become.
 It is like pouring salt into their open wound.
-And on that Sunday when they watch as each mother stands in church to be recognized…to be applauded…shame can unexpectedly wash over them as they realize they are forced to be left sitting, unqualified for such honor.
+And on that Sunday, when they watch as each mother stands in the church to be recognized…to be applauded…shame can unexpectedly wash over them as they realize they are forced to be left sitting, unqualified for such honor.

 She needs someone with compassion and understanding, perhaps someone like you, to help her.

-After all, in the coming days her alarm is going to sound, her eyes will slowly begin to open, and she will immediately be stricken with sadness, even despair as she remembers what day it is.
+After all, in the coming days, her alarm will sound, her eyes will slowly begin to open, and she will immediately be stricken with sadness, even despair as she remembers what day it is.
 Mother’s Day.
-It is then that she will need someone to take her to a place of safety, remind her to get on her knees and cry out to the Lord for His comfort and for His peace.
+It is then that she will need someone to take her to a place of safety, remind her to get on her knees, and cry out to the Lord for His comfort and His peace.
 All while also needing someone to help cover her head for protection.
 But not with hands…rather with words.
 But not just any words.
 His words.
 Because through heartache and pain, she too will need to hear a calm and gentle voice.
-A voice reminding her that according to Leviticus 26:9, He will look on her favor and increase her numbers.
+A voice reminding her that according to Leviticus 26:9, He will look in her favor and increase her numbers.
 And she will need someone to assure her that He will fulfill the desires He has placed inside of her heart (Psalm 37:4).
 And what she has lost?
 He will restore.
 (Zechariah 9:12).

 Although these words might not completely erase the emptiness she feels, it will help her know that she is not alone.
 It will help her see that she is not overlooked.
 And the child she might have lost has not been forgotten.

-So, sweet Mama, if you know someone struggling with infertility will you be that someone for her?
-Will you step out of the crowd and be the one she needs this Sunday?
-Will you help shield her from the wind and the rain caused by her grief?
-Because the shelter she needs, could be found inside your hug.
-Or the thoughtful card you send or the flowers you give, could be the umbrella that not only helps her weather the storm, but also helps her to dance within it.
-And the individual time and attention you give to her on this particular day that is meant to celebrate you, could be exactly what she needs in order to help her remain steadfast in her faith and confident in His timing.
+So, sweet Mama, if you know someone struggling with infertility, will you be that someone for her?
+Will you step out of the crowd and be the one she needs The one who will help shield her from the wind and the rain caused by her grief?
+Because the shelter she needs could be found inside your hug.
+Or the thoughtful card you give could be the umbrella that not only helps her weather the storm but also help her dance within it.
+The individual time and attention you give to her on this particular day that is meant to celebrate you could be exactly what she needs to help her remain steadfast in her faith and be confident in His timing.

-So, let me ask you again sweet Mama, will you be that someone she needs this Mother’s Day?
+Let me ask you again, sweet Mama, will you be that someone she needs this Mother’s Day?
 For her, I sure hope so…